HashNuke/arduino/README.md

 ## Usage example

 		# This is the blink program.

 		require "arduino"

 		#specify the port Baudrate is optional and set to 115200 by default
 		myBoard = Arduino.new("/dev/ttyUSB1")

 		#declare output pins
 		myBoard.output(13)

 		#perform operations
 		10.times do
 			myBoard.setHigh(13)
 			sleep(1)
 			myBoard.setLow(13)
 			sleep(1)
 		end

-# Developed for the love of programming by
+# Developed for the love of creating stuff by
 > &copy; 2010 Akash Manohar <akash@akash.im>
 > under the MIT License